-Most of the catches of Greenland halibut in the ecoregion are taken along the continental slope outside the coast of Norway.
-A smaller proportion is caught around Jan Mayen.
+Most of the catches of Greenland halibut in the ecoregion are taken along the eastern continental slope of the Norwegian Sea outside the coast of Norway and north towards Svalbard.
+A lesser part is caught within the Barents Sea, and a minor proportion is caught around Jan Mayen.
 The Joint Norwegian-Russian Fisheries Commission has decided on a distribution key for Greenland halibut, giving Norway a share of 51%, Russia 45%, and 4% to other countries.
-The catches are mainly taken by trawls (60%), longline (30%), and gillnets (10%).
+The catches during last years are mainly taken by trawls (about 60%), longline (26%), gillnets (11%), and other gears (3%).
+The fisheries are regulated by TAC and a minimum legal size.